 Osteoporosis prevention and treatment include exercise and the right amount of calcium in your diet.
 Most adults over age 50 need a total of around 1,200 mg daily.
 The best way to get calcium is through the foods you eat.
 You may need calcium supplements if your diet is not providing enough calcium to keep your bones strong.
 Taking too much calcium, however, can increase the risk of kidney stones and possibly heart disease.
 Vitamin D helps your body absorb calcium and build it into the bones.
 Most adults don’t have enough vitamin D in their bodies.

 Older men and women probably should take vitamin D supplements.
 The National Osteoporosis Foundation recommends 800 to 1,000 IU (International Units) of vitamin D3 per day.
 Younger men and women may need to take vitamin D supplements, too.
-Very high doses of vitamin D can cause serious health problems, so talk with your doctor about how much is right for you.
+Very high doses of vitamin D, although very rare, can cause serious health problems, so talk with your doctor about how much is right for you.

 The U.S. Food and Drug Administration (FDA) has approved several medications for preventing and treating osteoporosis.
 These drugs include:

 Bisphosphonates are used to prevent and treat postmenopausal osteoporosis by slowing bone loss while increasing bone mass.
 Bisphosphonates help reduce the risk of spine, non-spine, and hip fractures.

 The bisphosphonates alendronate, risedronate, and zoledronic acid have also been approved for the treatment of steroid-induced osteoporosis in men and women who need long-term use of medications to treat inflammatory conditions (which can contribute to osteoporosis).

 - Alendronate (Fosamax ).
 Tablet available in daily and weekly forms

 - Risedronate (Actonel, Atelvia ).
 Tablet available in daily, weekly, and monthly forms